 Once you have done this, follow the same process to delete the LocalAppData folder by using the command %localappdata%.

 Relaunch the Discord application after you have deleted both the folders.
-If the solution doesn’t work, you can try out the next one.

 8. Run as Administrator